-If you used accelerated rates of depreciation for an item of plant before 1 July 2001 or could have used accelerated rates had you used the plant (or had it installed ready for use) for producing assessable income before that day - you continue to use accelerated rates to work out the decline in value under the UCA.
+- you used accelerated rates of depreciation for an item of plant before 1 July 2001, or - you could have used accelerated rates had you used the plan, or had you had it installed ready for use, for producing assessable income before that day.

 You replace the effective life component in the formula for working out the decline in value with the accelerated rate you were using.
 For a list of Accelerated rates of depreciation see page 35.